Beckton Park DLR station

-Beckton Park DLR station is a station on the Docklands Light Railway (DLR) in the Docklands area of east London.
+Beckton Park DLR station is a station on the Docklands Light Railway (DLR) in the Beckton area of the London Borough of Newham.
 The station is located by the north quay of the Royal Albert Dock.
 The station is opposite Beckton District South Park, which is open space leading to housing in South Beckton.

 The station is located on the DLR's Beckton branch, between Royal Albert and Cyprus stations.
-It is in Travelcard Zone 3 and is the most lightly used station on the DLR.
+It is in London fare zone 3 and is the most lightly used station on the DLR.
 A previous railway station called Central was located largely on the same site from 1880 to 1940, on the former line from Custom House to Gallions.

 Layout

-The station is unmanned, like most DLR stations.
+The station is unstaffed, like most DLR stations.
 There is one ticket machine on each platform.
 There are three Oystercard readers – one on each platform between the ticket machines and a set of stairs, and a more recently added third reader at the approach to the station's connecting footbridge (thus, due to the position, this newer Oyster reader's pad is protected from rain).

 Along with neighbouring Cyprus station, Beckton Park station is of an unusual design.
 Between the two stations, the DLR runs in the median of a major highway built at the same time as the railway.
 The stations are located at highway intersections which take the form of roundabouts.
 On the approach to the roundabout, the road rises slightly whilst the railway dips slightly; the station is therefore situated in a cutting, under the centre of the elevated roundabout, with pedestrian access at surface level under the elevated roadways and arched over the railway.

+Services

+The typical off-peak service in trains per hour from Beckton Park is: